camillebenoit/deep_learning_emotions/README.md

 # deep_learning_emotions
-A project I did with a mate for a course at ITMO University.
+A project I did in python with a mate for a course at ITMO University.

 The goal was to be able to recognize emotions between six basics emotions (happiness, sadness, fear, surprise, disgust, anger) from images thanks to neural network with python.